ozfortress/ozfortress_docs/docs/rules/global.md

 ##### What are the exceptions?

 - Any out-of-region player who has been rostered on a team prior to this change, for at minimum two seasons, or has participated in 10 matches, will be eligible for play without ping testing.
-- Out-of-region players who can prove their connection is consistent/stable and within acceptable tolerance (between 15-25 extra ping) who have previously played ozfortress before, but are under the minimum threshold for the first exception listed, will be eligible after ping testing.
+- Out-of-region players who can prove their connection is consistent/stable and within acceptable tolerance (within the 150-210 range) who have previously played ozfortress before, but are under the minimum threshold for the first exception listed, will be eligible after ping testing.
-- Any out-of-region player who has not previously participated in ozfortress is still eligible for play, provided their ping falls within 150 ping, or within acceptable tolerance once they have completed this form and have undergone ping testing.
+- Any out-of-region player who has not previously participated in ozfortress is still eligible for play, provided their ping falls within the 150-210 ping range.

 ##### Who is ineligible for the above criteria/exceptions?

-- Any out-of-region player whose ping is above 230, unless they meet criteria/exception #1.
+- Any out-of-region player whose ping is above 210, unless they meet criteria/exception #1.
 - Anyone who does not meet the criteria/exceptions.

 ##### How does the ping testing work?